How to Find YouTubers to Play Your Indie Game

 “I’ll often be able to double or even triple my viewership when featuring an indie game prior to it becoming popular.
 And demos are often the best way for me to do that, as most of the big channels rarely pay attention to them, leading to less competition and far more breathing room.”

-Who you’re actually looking for
+Who you’re looking for

 Subscriber range: 5k–250k